Question 33: Are any of the products associated with this course of cell therapy genetically modified?

 The Global Registration Identifier for Donors (GRID) was developed by the WMDA to ensure secure, reliable and unambiguous assignment of unrelated donors.
 The GRID standard is a 19-character donor identifier composed of three elements: Issuing Organization Number (ION), Registration Donor Identifier, and Checksum (shown below).
 This standard will ensure each donor ID is globally unique and will reduce the risk of misidentification of donors or their donations.

-Specify the registry used to obtain the adult donor or umbilical cord blood unit and continue with question 48.
 The Bone Marrow Donors Worldwide (BMDW) codes have been adopted to avoid submitting the entire name and address of the donor registry.
-Some common banks that do not list with BMDW have been added to the FormsNet list, including St Louis Cord Blood Bank () and Viacord ().
+Some common banks that do not list with BMDW have been added to the FormsNet3 list, including St Louis Cord Blood Bank () and Viacord ().